moliver28/research-handbook/content/handbook/engineering/development/fulfillment/_index.md

 We aim to maximize business value by balancing short-term, mid-term, and long-term investments across new initiatives and technical debt.
 At GitLab, we target an overall company allocation of 60% for new product development and 40% for technical debt and maintenance.
 However, this 60/40 split is flexible and may vary across different groups and sections over time.

-In the Fulfillment section, we adopt the 60/40 ratio as a guideline to ensure a well-balanced approach to our OKR-focused work.
+In the Fulfillment section, we adopt the 60/40 ratio as a guideline to ensure a well-balanced approach to our OKR-focused work as well as making sure we prioritize enough Engineering initiatives to improve our reliability and efficiency.
 We remain adaptable in our planning and execution, avoiding a rigid adherence to these percentages.
 Instead, we prioritize work based on a comprehensive assessment of company needs, which is reflected in our OKRs.
+We leave it to each group to find the right balance in their OKRs.
+If an agreement can't be reached within the group, it should be escalated to the section-level to be decided.

 For our monthly milestone planning at the group level, we optimize activities to align with our OKRs, remaining flexible and allowing deviations from the 60/40 split.
 We also make sure to complete within SLA any forced prioritization, as necessary, per our [prioritization framework](/handbook/product/product-processes/#prioritization-framework).